idec-teams/2025_Evolution_Suisse_2025/docs/project/plasmid_selection.md

 ![Flowcyto](https://github.com/idec-teams/2025_Evolution_Suisse_2025/blob/main/docs/img/Flowcyto_data.png)
-<figcaption> **Figure 2:** _Flow cytometry analysis and sequencing validation of IS621 recombination activity between the wild-
+<figcaption> <strong>Figure 2:</strong> <em>Flow cytometry analysis and sequencing validation of IS621 recombination activity between the wild-
-type donor and the targets identified within the SERPINA1 locus._ **A** Schematic representation of the plasmids used in the flow cytometry analysis. pES049.2 contains the bRNA targeting the respective target sequence under the control of PTet promoter and the two fluorescent reporter genes, mGreenLantern and mScarlet3, facing in opposite directions.
+type donor and the targets identified within the SERPINA1 locus.</em> <strong>A</strong> Schematic representation of the plasmids used in the flow cytometry analysis. pES049.2 contains the bRNA targeting the respective target sequence under the control of PTet promoter and the two fluorescent reporter genes, mGreenLantern and mScarlet3, facing in opposite directions.
 These are flanked by donor and target sequences to allow for IS621 + bRNA mediated flipping. pES055.2 contains IS621 followed by mTagBFP2 to facilitate the gating of cells bearing both plasmids.
-Induction with aTc leads to expression of the bRNA and therefore recombination. **B** Percentage of mScarlet3-positive cells over the number of cells expressing both IS621 recombinase and the fluorescent reporter plasmid.
+Induction with aTc leads to expression of the bRNA and therefore recombination. <strong>B</strong> Percentage of mScarlet3-positive cells over the number of cells expressing both IS621 recombinase and the fluorescent reporter plasmid.
 Marionette-Clo cells carrying plasmids pES049.2 and pES055.2 were either uninduced (blue) or induced (green) with 200 nM aTc for the indicated times before the analysis.
 Bars indicate mean values of three replicates, with individual data